Salem in McCook County, South Dakota — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 Salem Rest Area (approx. 0.4 miles away).

 Credits.
-This page was last revised on January 28, 2018.
-This page originally submitted on January 28, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 57 times since then.
+This page was last revised on April 1, 2019.
+It was originally submitted on January 28, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 99 times since then and 9 times this year.
 Photos: 1, 2. submitted on January 28, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.